 are usually attached with screws or double-sided tape, but may also have

 Magnets can take some pretty rough handling, but be careful with the sensors.
 The glass tubes inside magnetic reed switches will break if you use too much force.

 After removing the contacts, leave any adhesive tape on the parts.
 Use it to stick them together, adding some masking tape to make sure they don’t separate.
 Two reasons for doing this:

 Pull some extra length on the wiring coming from the wall.

 notch cut into the drywall during the original installation, it would have been covered with drywall patch.
 Remove

 This allows more room for the new window frame, which will almost certainly be thicker than the old one.
 Grip the wires themselves, not the plastic case, or you might pull the leads out of the switch.

 You’re done with this phase of the DIY project!

-Any doors and windows not affected by the project will still provide you with a partial system.
+doors and windows not affected by the project will still be able to trigger an alarm, providing you